openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 *type parameter* to be a *generic*.
 The type parameter is declared in the type parameter section.
 It can be used as an ordinary type inside a *generic*.

-Syntactically, a type parameter is an unqualified identifier (see :ref:`Scopes` for the scope of type parameters).
+Syntactically, a type parameter is an unqualified identifier with the proper scope (see :ref:`Scopes` for the scope of type parameters).
 Each type parameter can have a *constraint* (see :ref:`Type Parameter Constraint`).
 A type parameter can have a default type (see :ref:`Type Parameter Default`).

 .. index::
    generic parameter